 If you prefer a tangier, richer topping for your strawberry shortcake cupcakes, a cream cheese frosting is an excellent alternative.

-- Ingredients: This classic frosting is made with cream cheese, unsalted butter, powdered sugar, and a touch of vanilla extract.
+- Ingredients: This classic frosting is made with cream cheese, unsalted butter, powdered sugar, & a touch of vanilla extract.

-- Flavor Profile: The slight tang of the cream cheese cuts through the sweetness of the sugar, creating a balanced and addictive flavor.
-It’s a denser and more stable frosting than whipped cream, so it’s great for creating intricate designs or for cupcakes that need to travel.
+- Flavor Profile: The slight tang of the cream cheese cuts through the sweetness of the sugar, creating a balanced & addictive flavor.
+It’s a denser & more stable frosting than whipped cream, so it’s great for creating intricate designs or for cupcakes that need to travel.

 - Best For: This is the perfect option for those who enjoy a more substantial, less traditional topping.
-It pairs beautifully with the sweet strawberry filling and cake.
+It pairs beautifully with the sweet strawberry filling & cake.

 The final touches on your cupcakes are what transform them into edible works of art.
-Presentation is key, and these small additions will make your creations truly shine.
+Presentation is key, & these small additions will make your creations truly shine.

 a.
 Fresh Strawberry Slices